abdelmonem17/presentation-formatter/output.md

  }
 ```

-here we define an intance function with '&self' this means the function [borrows](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) the current object for readonly like in 96th line we use it to get data from 'metadata' variable.
+here we define an instance function with '&self' this means the function [borrows](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) the current object for readonly like in 96th line we use it to get data from 'metadata' variable.

 ----